Resignation Letter for Career Growth Example

 What Information to Include

 The most important information to include in your resignation letter is the fact that you are resigning.
 Right after that, you should specify your last day.
+This will help both you and your manager avoid any confusion.
 Ideally, you will provide two weeks notice, although this isn't always possible.
 Typically, you'll include both of these pieces of information in the first sentence of your resignation letter.

 Avoid being negative, despite whatever legitimate frustrations you have with the company, your colleagues, or your direct manager.
 This letter is not the place to air your grievances.
 It will likely wind up in your file, and be looked at if a potential employer calls for a reference check to verify your start and end dates.